Welcome changes to the Service Complaints SystemApril 14, 2016

 For the MoD’s bullying and harassment complaints procedure, please see the JSP 763 page:

-I am an Associate at Bolt Burdon Kemp specialising in military claims.
-If you think you have suffered a heat injury that could have been avoided, you can contact me free of charge and in confidence on 020 7288 4818 or at email@example.com Alternatively, you can complete this form and one of the solicitors in the team will contact you.
-You can find out more about the Military team here.
+Ahmed Al-Nahhas is a partner and Head of the Military Claims team at Bolt Burdon Kemp.
+If feel you may have a claim or are enquiring on behalf of a loved one, contact Ahmed free of charge and in confidence on 020 7288 4818 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Military team will contact you.
+Find out more about the Military Claims team.